meltano/meltano/README.md

 1. Extractors
 1. Loaders
 1. DBT Transforms
-1. Meltano Models or Lookml Models
+1. Meltano Models or .lookml Models
 1. Jupyter Notebook files
 1. Airflow DAGs as part of an orchestration step

-All of these files are version controled in their own respective repos.
+All of these files are version controlled in their own respective repos.

 You will first install Meltano through `pip`, via